 Waves for Water

 Access to clean water is a basic human right.
 It improves one’s overall health, reduces poverty and increases opportunities for education and employment, contributing to the advancement of individuals and their communities.
-In 2016, The Discovery Leisure Company officially launched #TogetherForWater, its partnership with international NGO Waves for Water through an outreach in Nagtipunan, Quirino.
+In 2016, Discovery Hospitality officially launched #TogetherForWater, its partnership with international NGO Waves for Water through an outreach in Nagtipunan, Quirino.
 Found in the mountainous northern part of the Philippines, the indigenous Agta community was given access to clean water through 10 water filters, which can positively impact 1,000 people.

 In 2017, the Group’s hotels and resorts pledged to raise PHP 200,000 each for their respective neighboring communities in need of clean drinking water.